acrenwelge/react-app/features.md

 - allow players to select their board size
 - allow players to select their win condition
 - allow players to select their game mode (classic, 3D, etc.)
-- backend: REST API
-- backend: SQL database

 ## Project Todos

 - ✅ add a CI pipeline
 - ✅ add TypeScript
-- ✅ json-server for testing
+- ✅ json-server for mocking / testing
+- backend: REST API
+- backend: MongoDB database

 ## Bugs Fixed

 - ✅ bug: text is copied to new todo
+- ✅ bug: batch update attempted even when no todos are updated